Revika-Anand/Simplified/README.md

   debug: "true"
 });
 ## Running the code
-1. Open the command prompt and rum `npm install`.
+1. Open the command prompt and run `npm install`.
 2. Now run `node server.js`.
 3. Open chrome browser and go to localhost:3000